 The fake syllogism.

-I was in a philosophy class taught by a great and inspiring teacher, but not a man whose logical faculties were not highly developed.
+I was in a philosophy class taught by a great and inspiring teacher, but not always the most logical thinker.
 He was making the argument that the Nazis used logic to show that because Jews were bad, Nazis were good.
 The syllogism he gave was this one:

 Proposition 1: All Jews are bad.